Okay, so I'm checking the email during the top of the hour break, the subscriber email, and I get this.

 Yeah, I did.

-Thanks for that's all a conspiracy, aren't they?
+That's all a conspiracy, aren't they?

-Of course Bush lowered the oil price to gas price.
+Of course, Bush lowered the oil price to gas price.

-Bush and Rove, it's it's election season.
+Bush and Rove, it's election season.

 Right.